-As part of ITSPmagazine's RSA Conference 2018 coverage, our team will be hitting the road, so to speak, to connect with a number of the conference speakers, presenters and panelists prior to April 16th.
+As part of ITSPmagazine's RSA Conference 2019 coverage, our team will be hitting the road, so to speak, to connect with a number of the conference organizers, speakers, presenters and panelists prior to March 4th.

 During these conversations, we'll get a sneak peek into what they plan to share at the conference as well as a glimpse into their backgrounds and some additional insight on the topics they'll discuss.